lat1992/EasyAPI-Framework/README.md

 - A script to add new model.

-- A script to generate database.
+- A script to install the database and modify the config files.

+- Include the unit test tool, like phpunit.

+- An API doc page generate automaticly with route file.